bugladen/NadekoBot/docs/Commands List.md

 `.userinfo` `.uinfo` | Shows info about the user.
 If no user is supplied, it defaults a user running the command.  | `.uinfo @SomeUser`
+`.calculate` `.calc` | Evaluate a mathematical expression.  | `.calc 1+1` `.calcops` | Shows all available operations in .calc command  | `.calcops` `.rotaterolecolor` `.rrc` | Rotates a roles color on an interval with a list of supplied colors.
+First argument is interval in seconds (Minimum 60).
+Second argument is a role, followed by a space-separated list of colors in hex.
+Provide a rolename with a 0 interval to disable. **Bot Owner only.** | `.rrc 60 MyLsdRole #ff0000 #00ff00 #0000ff` or `.rrc 0 MyLsdRole`
-`.calculate` `.calc` | Evaluate a mathematical expression.  | `.calc 1+1` `.calcops` | Shows all available operations in .calc command  | `.calcops` `.togethertube` `.totube` | Creates a new room on <https://togethertube.com> and shows the link in the chat.  | `.totube` `.whosplaying` `.whpl` | Shows a list of users who are playing the specified game.  | `.whpl Overwatch` `.inrole` | Lists every person from the provided role or roles (separated by a ',') on this server.
+`.togethertube` `.totube` | Creates a new room on <https://togethertube.com> and shows the link in the chat.  | `.totube` `.whosplaying` `.whpl` | Shows a list of users who are playing the specified game.  | `.whpl Overwatch` `.inrole` | Lists every person from the provided role or roles (separated by a ',') on this server.
 If the list is too long for 1 message, you must have Manage Messages permission.  | `.inrole Role`